Elementor is a powerful page builder plugin for WordPress. Having the option to combine it with custom scripts will make

 Using the HTML widget is my preferred method to add scripts because it’s a default feature of Elementor.
-You are not required to install any additional plugin.
+You are not required to install any additional plugins.

 Navigate into the page that you would like to edit and click on Edit with Elementor.

 Then, inside the Elementor screen, drag the HTML widget to your desired section.

 Once updated, revisit the page and verify that the script is executing as expected.

 Alternatively, if you’re using the Essential Addons plugin, you can use their built-in feature to inject scripts to any page.

 Method #2: Add Scripts with a Plugin

-The Essential Addons for Elementor is a very popular plugin and used by many.
+The Essential Addons plugin for Elementor is a viral plugin and is used by many.

-Although there are many benefits to use this plugin for its large widgets library, I don’t recommend you to install it only for the scripts option.
+Although there are many benefits to use this plugin for its extensive widgets library, I don’t recommend you to install it only for the scripts option.
 If you already have it installed on your WordPress website, you can use its benefit to paste scripts on every page.

 From inside the WordPress dashboard, navigate to the Essential Addons for Elementor tab and into Extensions.
 By default, the Custom JS option should be turned on, but if it isn’t, activate it.

-Once activated, edit your desired page with Elementor and click on the cogwheel icon at the bottom left corner to open the page settings.
+Once activated, edit your desired page with Elementor and click on the cogwheel icon to open the page settings at the bottom left corner.

 Then, click on the Advanced tab and add the scripts into the new Custom JS window.

-Unlike when using the default HTML widget, this time it is not necessary to wrap the code with
+Unlike when using the default HTML widget, it is not necessary to wrap the code with

 Update the changes and revisit the website to verify that the codes are working as expected.

 Leave us a comment below and let us know which one of the methods you used.